ionic-team/ionic-docs/src/pages/enterprise/auth-connect.md

 Ionic Auth Connect handles logging in and/or registering a user with an authentication provider (such as Auth0, Azure AD, or AWS Cognito) using industry standard OAuth/OpenId Connect on iOS, Android, or on the web.

-When used with [Ionic Identity Vault](/docs/enterprise/identity-vault), it provides a complete secure solution for authentication and storage of logged-in credentials.
+When used with [Ionic Identity Vault](/docs/enterprise/identity-vault), it provides a complete security solution for authentication and storage of logged-in credentials.

 Auth Connect also allows your app to support multiple authentication providers.
 Should you need to change providers, easily switch between them without having to develop a new solution.
 [Learn more.](https://ionicframework.com/auth-connect)